rj-oidc/e2e-action-workflows/workshops/workshop-1/1_repo-project-management.md

 # Set up your repository using Github Action

-Part 2 will focus on issue automation and project management.
+This section will focus on issue automation and project management.
 It will do the following :
 - Add issue to project board whenever a new issue is created.
 - When an issue is assigned to a user, create another issue.
 - When an issue is closed, create new issues and update old issue.